 Mental health practitioners have an invaluable role to play at this pivotal time in human history.
-In 2011, an article in American Psychologist went so far as to assert that, “Psychologists have an ethical obligation to take immediate steps to minimize the psychological harm associated with climate change, to help to reduce global disparities in climate impacts, and to continually improve their climate related interventions through coordinated programs of research and practice that draw on the rich diversity of psychologists’ skills and training.”
+An article in American Psychologist went so far as to assert that, “Psychologists have an ethical obligation to take immediate steps to minimize the psychological harm associated with climate change, to help to reduce global disparities in climate impacts, and to continually improve their climate related interventions through coordinated programs of research and practice that draw on the rich diversity of psychologists’ skills and training.”

 I wholeheartedly agree.